THE MUDDLE FAMILIES

 William and Caroline’s eighth child was Clyde Muddle who was born on 3 December 1920.
 During the Second World War Clyde, at the age of 21, was living at Dungog in New South Wales when he enlisted in the Australian Army at Dungog on 3 August 1942.
 He was Private NX104035 in the 2/12th Field Ambulance when he was discharged on 8 January 1946.

 When he was 28 years old Clyde married 21-year-old Bertha May Forbes at Dungog in New South Wales on 24 September 1949.
 Bertha was the daughter of Sedgwick and Constance Forbes, and she had been born at Newcastle in New South Wales on 15 February 1928.
 Clyde and Bertha had five children born between 1950 and 1959.
 They initially lived in the small village of Main Creek near Dungog where Clyde worked as a sawyer at the local sawmill.
 Then in about 1957 or 1958, when Clyde’s parents died, they moved into their house in Dungog.
-Clyde had retired when he died at Dungog on 3 September 1994, at the age of 73, and was buried in the Anglican Section of Dungog General Cemetery on 6 September 1994.[4]
+Clyde had retired when he died at Dungog on 3 September 1994, at the age of 73.
+He was cremated and his ashes placed in the Columbarium in the the grounds of Christ Church Angican Church in Dungog.[6]

 William and Caroline’s ninth child was Keith Muddle who was born in about 1924.
 When he was about 19 years old Keith married Georgina Molly Gordon, known as Molly, in Dungog registration district during 1943.
 They had three children.
 Keith died on 24 April 1985, at the age of 61, and he is commemorated on the columbarium in Christ Church Anglican Church in Dungog.